Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 SDL_Texture* _rendertextastexture (const std::string &message, SDL_Color color);
 ```

-&nbsp;&nbsp;&nbsp;With this done let's head over to the .cpp file and get some stuff working.
+&nbsp;&nbsp;&nbsp;Now let's head over to the .cpp file and get some of this stuff working.
-First we want to initiate SDL itself so in the constructor we want to put the following:
+We want to fisrt initiate SDL itself so in the constructor we want to put the following:

 ```C++
 DrW_SDL2::DrW_SDL2()